kashmir96/osoappliance/content/directory/appliance-repair-technicians/bay-appliances.md

  alt: 'Logo for Bay Appliances the New Zealand from Tauranga'
 ---

-Bay Appliances is an Appliance Repair Technicians Company operating in Tauranga, New Zealand.
+# Bay Appliances is an Appliance Repair Technician Company operating in Tauranga, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Tauranga.